satsie/bitcoin-notez/bitcoin-core-development/git-guide.md

 # Hunks not chunks!

-_A friendly guide to git for newcomers in Bitcoin Core_
+_A friendly guide to git for Bitcoin Core newcomers_

 -------

 It's no secret that Bitcoin Core has extremely high development standards, and git is no exception.
-Contributions are expected to have clean, thoughtful commit histories with clear messages.
+All contributions are expected to have clean, thoughtful commit histories with clear messages.

-Of course, this is something that is far easier said than done, especially after multiple rounds of feedback.
+Of course, this is far easier said than done, especially after multiple rounds of feedback on a PR.

+# Basics

-## Helpful commands
+### Helpful commands

-Below are some helpful commands that are common to Core dev workflows.
+Below are some helpful commands common to Core dev workflows.
 Values that you need to change are written `$like_this_with_a_dollar_sign`.

 To view the commits that are on your current branch, but not the master branch: